Trioncube: Development

-Trioncube was developed by Bandai Namco Games.
+Trioncube was developed by Namco Bandai Games.
 The game was chiefly designed by Kouji Asuna and was produced by Hideo Yoshizawa, known for his work on the Mr. Driller series of puzzle games.
 The idea for the game came to Asuna while he was at home, watching television after a bath.
 He had been working on a separate puzzle game at the time and was stuck on how to bring the project together.
 "Something just clicked in my head as soon as this certain shape appeared on the screen," he explained.
 "That was the moment Trioncube started to [materialize] in my head."
 Asuna wanted to make Trioncube unique by emphasizing large combos rather than clearing lines.
 Asuna considered utilizing the DS touchscreen for moving blocks, but chose not to because "it didn’t really feel natural or make things easier".
 The game's "cute" aesthetic was also intentional, evolving from a more basic interface to one the design team hoped would appeal to both younger and female players.

+Prior to its release, an Adobe Flash demo version of the game could be played on both the English and Japanese Bandai Namco websites.
+The Japanese site also hosted special promotional content for the game, including commercials, wallpapers, and an official manga featuring the game’s development team.

 Reception

-The game is said to be far too easy, with the slow pace of the game giving a lack of challenge and making it dull.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+It was said to be far too easy, with the slow pace of the game giving a lack of challenge and making it dull.
 ONM mentioned that the game was not as addictive as Tetris, and there were better puzzle games on the DS.
+In Japan, Famitsu gave it a score of 25 out of 40.
+GamePro said, "In the end, Trioncube doesn't offer much for a puzzle game.
+There's little depth or difficulty to be found, and while the odd story is surprisingly entertaining, it isn't enough to keep you playing for long."